imfx77/Dark-Lyrics-Plugin-Synology/Readme.md

 3. Click on **Add**, browse to the downloaded plugin file, select it and add it.
 4. Check the **Enabled** box in front of the added plugin.
 5. If you have multiple plugins, reorder them in the desired priority.
 If lyrics are not found by the first active one AS will try the next one available and so on.
-6. When you download a new version of a plugin, you may either remove the old one, or simply deactivate it, or keep all plugin versions active but manage their order.
+6. When you download a new version of a lyrics plugin, you don't need to remove the old one, but rather directly add the new version and just confirm overwriting when promted.
 7. In order for a change of the plugins configuration to take effect you may need to refresh the AS session (e.g. logout and login again, but usually a simple refresh of the browser page is sufficient)

 * Ready to go!